Understanding Batteries

 Also remember that for series connected batteries, the maximum output current will be determined by the lowest rated amp-hour battery within the string.
 For example, if you have four batteries rated at 100Ahrs and one battery rated at 80Ahrs, the 80Ahr battery controls the series string, so connect your batteries wisely.

 Although we talk of “batteries” as being a single source of dc power, batteries themselves consist of several individual “electromechanical cells” connected together in series within a single plastic case.
 Each cell on its own produces approximately 2 volts, so if the terminal voltage of a typical lead-acid deep-cycle battery is 12-volts, it will consist of six individual cells.
-Likewise, a 24-volt battery has twelve 2-volt cells and a 6-volt battery only three 2-volt cells.
+Likewise, a 24-volt simple battery has twelve 2-volt cells and a 6-volt battery only three 2-volt cells.

 Connecting Batteries in Parallel